 - loss of weight – most of the prescribed medications include side effects that negatively impact food intake either directly or indirectly;

-- low B12 - is important in the righting reflex when a person stumbles; prescribed Epilim therefore advisable to monitor status;
+- B12 - is important in the righting reflex when a person stumbles.
+Prescribed Epilim therefore advisable to monitor status;

-- low iron – currently prescribed aspirin therefore advisable to monitor status;
+- iron – currently prescribed aspirin therefore advisable to monitor status;

-- low zinc – can decrease food intake through altered sense of taste and poor appetite, and consequently reduced muscle mass; currently prescribed Epilim and perindopril therefore advisable to monitor status;
+- zinc – low levels can decrease food intake through altered sense of taste and poor appetite, and consequently reduced muscle mass.
+Currently prescribed Epilim and perindopril therefore advisable to monitor status;

-- low carnitine - carnitine is both absorbed and produced de novo, and is important in a range of muscle functions; Epilim decreases carnitine absorption; magnesium is important in de novo carnitine production.
+- low carnitine - carnitine is both absorbed and produced de novo, and is important in a range of muscle functions.
+Epilim decreases carnitine absorption and magnesium is important in de novo carnitine production.
 Advisable to clarify carnitine status.

 What else would you include?